 Creating – and marketing – assets (i.e. something that can continuously drive you some exposure and leads) and turning that into a strategy is the only way my sites have been generating traffic lately.

 Here’s what I mean by creating an asset marketing strategy:

 Developing on-site content is the first step to building steady stream of traffic.
-I have already written about creating ever-green content and how that can be accomplished.
 One of the benefits of this kind of content is that it will continue to generate profits and traffic because the information rarely goes out of date (and is easy to update when it does).

 Content marketing should not be all about ever-green content only though (as Michael also explains in the above article).
 You should embrace a strategic content marketing approach aiming at building up content database over time making it more robust and better targeted.

 - Collect customer questions and put them into a FAQ section.
 Here are a few great plugins to put together a FAQ or Knowledge Base sections

 - Collect all your previously written content around one topic and re-package it into an eBook (which can then be marketed on social media and Kindle).
 Creating regular updates and generating more interactions via email subscribers is a great way to keep your customers coming back to your site.